-- Scheduled Early Dismissal Days morning extended program only; no afternoon program. - Morning Delay due to weather The Extended Day program is delayed by the same amount of time.
-Please, do not drop off your child until the appropriate time, as supervision will not be available. - Early dismissal due to emergency situations Pick your child up as promptly as possible in the event of early dismissal. - Snow days, school vacations, days off no program.
+- Scheduled Early Dismissal Days morning extended program only; no afternoon program. - Morning Delay due to weather morning extended day program is cancelled.
+Please, do not drop off your child before the delayed start time, as supervision will not be available. - Early dismissal due to emergency situations afternoon extended day program is cancelled.
+Child must be picked up as promptly as possible. - Snow days, school vacations, days off no program

-Specific information regarding the location, fees, and hours of the 2013-2014 Extended Day Program will be available in the administrative office.
+Specific information regarding the location, fees, and hours of the 2019-2020 Extended Day Program will be available in the administrative office.
 Please call the school at (413) 533-0111 for information regarding the Extended Day Program.